Alicia Florrick: Politics

 The name of the show is a reference to Alicia's position within Peter's life: the political good wife.
 Her role is solely to bolster Peter's political career, a job she continues to do following Peter's release from prison.
 However, while she tolerates the political spotlight, she refuses to let her children be exploited for the same purposes, which often leads to conflict between her and Eli Gold (Alan Cumming), Peter's campaign manager, who sees Zach and Grace as effective political props.

 At the end of season five, Eli, now Peter's chief of staff, proposes she run for state's attorney of Cook County, the office her husband previously occupied.
 While initially rejecting this offer, Alicia acquiesces due to her objections regarding the incumbent states attorney's abuse of power.
 The incumbent eventually departs from the race, and Alicia, instead, runs opposed to Frank Prady (David Hyde Pierce), a television legal analyst.
 Initially, Alicia and Prady form an alliance in which they both agree not to resort to personal attacks.
-However, both renege of their promises when Prady criticizes Alicia's ethics and accuses her of being open to political favors for her past clients and when Alicia released an ad that accused Prady of being a closeted-Republican, as well as insinuating that he may be gay.
+However, things get complicated when both of their campaigns release disparaging ads against their wishes: Alicia is accused of being unethical and open to political favors for her past clients and Prady is accused of being a gay closeted-Republican.
 Alicia is also seen lying to influential Cook County figures in order to secure their endorsements.
 These lies included denying knowledge that Lemond Bishop (Mike Colter), infamous drug kingpin and serial killer, donated to her campaign, when she had already been made aware of the fact that Bishop had set up her PAC, as well as suggesting that Prady is gay to a homophobic Democratic donor in order to acquire funds.

 Alicia eventually wins the election, but is forced to resign by Mike Landau (Mike Pniewski), head of the Illinois Democratic Party.
 After reports of voter fraud surface, Landau reveals to Alicia that he rigged the voting machines in order to preserve the Democratic supermajority in the Illinois state legislature.
 However, in order to maintain the façade of a fair election, Landau forces Alicia to resign.

-In the seventh season, Peter runs for president, in hopes of becoming Hillary Clinton’s vice president, in which Alicia continues to support him.
-However, Peter comes in fourth in the Iowa caucuses, diminishing any hope of him being tapped for the nomination, signaling Alicia’s exit from politics.
+In the seventh season, Peter runs for president in hopes of becoming Hillary Clinton’s vice president.
+Alicia continues to support him, however, Peter comes in fourth in the Iowa caucuses, so any hope of him being tapped for the nomination is destroyed.
+Alicia’s exit from politics seems complete.